ivomirs/one-page-business/README.md

 * [Contact](#contact)

 ## General info
-Using one-page website is great because it removes clutter.
+Using one-page website is great because it removes the clutter.
 You can focus only on the essentials and call to action.

 ## Screenshots
 [screenshot](./images/pronto_screenshot_1.jpg)